 It’s the time of year when friends and family gather to celebrate the season.
 And what’s more festive than a delicious holiday drink to serve your guests?

-Cranberry Sangria is one of my favorite cocktail recipes for Thanksgiving dinner, as a happy hour drink on Christmas day or any occasion that calls for a delicious winter sangria.
+When we’ve got a crowd, then this Cranberry Sangria is one of my favorite cocktail recipes.
+Perfect for Thanksgiving dinner, as a happy hour drink on Christmas day or any occasion that calls for a delicious winter sangria.

 It’s also the perfect cocktail to serve at your upcoming holiday party.
 Cranberry wine sangria is a fruity drink that looks stunning with all the fresh fruit slices and cranberries.